arycodes0/arycodes0/README.md

 <div align="center">
 <h2 align="center" class="section-heading">💻 Programming Languages</h2>
 <p> As a multifaceted engineer, I've developed proficiency in a diverse set of programming languages, each serving as a pivotal tool in my development career.
-Here are the languages I use to turn complex problems into elegant solutions:</p>
+Here are some of the skills/tech stack I use to turn complex problems into elegant solutions:</p>

 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)
 ![C](https://img.shields.io/badge/c-%2300599C.svg?style=for-the-badge&logo=c&logoColor=white)